egreiner/IegTools.Sequencer/src/Ieg.Sequencer/Documentation/README.md

-# Ieg.Sequencer in a Nutshell
+# IegTools.Sequencer in a Nutshell

-Ieg.Sequencer allows you to create sequences in code, simple to use and simple to extend.
+IegTools.Sequencer allows you to create sequences in code, simple to use and simple to extend.
 It helps you get rid of long unreadable if/else statements that represent a sequence of events.